 Eleanor Bron’s memorable and nuanced performance makes it clear that Minchin wasn’t always this way.
 When Sara confronts her over her stank-ass attitude, she hits a little below the belt by insisting “all women are princesses, didn’t your father ever tell you that?”
 After angrily storming out, Minchin squeezes out of few bitter tears alone on the stairwell.
 Ouch.
 That one really hurt.

 What is the context of these tears?
 Did her father die too young?
 Did he abandon her?
 Was he a cruel authoritarian?
-Or has she stirred memories of a loving and present father who nevertheless turned out of be a jerk?
+Or has she stirred memories of a loving and present father who nevertheless turned out to be a jerk?
 We’re never told.

 I think this is Sara’s worst and most privileged moment in the film.
 She, who grew up without a mother, should surely be capable of understanding that not everyone grew up with a father.
 Boo, Sara, boo!